Twitch (service): Hate speech and harassment

 In February 2018, Twitch updated its acceptable content policies to direct that any content that it deemed hateful be suspended from its platform.

 In June 2020, a number of women stepped forward with accusations towards several streamers on Twitch and other services related to sexual misconduct and harassment claims.
 Twitch stated it would review all reported incidents and comply with law enforcement in any investigative efforts.
 However, several popular streamers on Twitch's service believed that the platform could do more to evaluate the accused individuals, prevent incidents, and protect others in the future, and used June 24, 2020, as a Twitch blackout day, not streaming any content through Twitch to show their support.
 By the evening of June 24, 2020, Twitch had placed several bans on the accounts of those accused after completing their investigation, and stated in a blog post they would be forwarding additional details to law enforcement.

-Twitch temporarily suspended an account belonging to President Donald Trump's campaign on June 29, 2020.
+Twitch temporarily suspended an account belonging to then US President Donald Trump's campaign on June 29, 2020.
 Twitch stated that "hateful conduct is not allowed" as the reason for the suspension.

 Twitch announced a new policy towards harassment and hateful content in December 2020 that would take effect on January 22, 2021, aimed to better protect marginalized users of the service.
 While the new policy is more strict, Twitch said that this also includes a larger sliding scale of remedies or punishments to better deal with edge cases, such as temporarily blocking one's channel for a short time rather than a full ban.
-The new rules include a ban on ‘racist emotes’, though the list of such emotes is not clarified yet, and imagery containing the Confederate Flag.
+The new rules include a ban on imagery containing the Confederate Flag, and 'racist emotes', though the list of such emotes has not been clarified yet.
 The new policy included banning words that were considered sexual insults, such as "incel" and "virgin" when used for harassment.
-The banned words included "simp", which raised criticism by streamers and long time viewers.
+The banned words included "simp", which raised criticism by streamers and long-time viewers.
 While its slang origins have defined "simp" derogatorily as "a man who invests a lot of time and energy into women who don't want him", the term had become common on Twitch as an insult related to men being nice to women on the service or simply to refer to a person with loyalty to another.
 Twitch, in response, clarified that penalties for using these terms would only be enforced if they were being used in harassment of other users.

 On December 4, 2020, Twitch removed the "blind playthrough" tag due to concerns of ableism that it may be offensive to those who are visually impaired.
 Suggestions for non-offensive and more neutral labels include "first playthrough", "undiscovered," and "no spoilers."